Figures of Speech in the English Language

 - She is older than the hills.

-Irony is the figure of speech in which words are used to express something different from and often opposite to their literal meaning.
-It is the difference between how things seem to be and the reality.
+The irony is a figure of speech in the English Language in which words are used to express something different from and often opposite to their literal meaning.
+It is the difference between how things seem to be and reality.
 There are three types of irony: verbal, dramatic and situational.

 Verbal Irony involves when a speaker says one thing, but means another.
 It is a contrast between what is said and what is meant.